 “Durban curry was integral to rising above a system of indenture, designed to turn people into cogs in the colonial labouring machine by innovating and experimenting with memories of what was left behind and what was available in this neck of Africa.”

-Cumin is a basic spice to so many dishes from the Indian subcontinent; you may not notice the difference in your butter chicken curry if it's old, but in dishes like hummus with subtle flavours where it's the only added condiment, it makes a huge difference if freshly ground.
+Cumin is a basic spice to so many dishes from the Indian subcontinent; you may not notice the difference in your butter chicken curry if it's old, but in dishes like hummus with subtle flavours where it is the only added condiment, it makes a huge difference if freshly ground.

-In any case, it's a lot cheaper to buy in bulk, and so easy to roast and grind your cumin; the aroma that comes off will fill your kitchen and send you into a fantasy!
+In any case, it is a lot cheaper to buy in bulk, and so easy to roast and grind your cumin; the aroma that comes off will fill your kitchen and send you into a fantasy.
 It's that good, believe you me.

 Can you see the vapour rising from these cumin seeds being roasted?